Extra Gentle Care For Their Gums And Teeth

 - Preserve the health and strength of both baby and adult teeth.

-- Prevent gum disease and maintain their overall oral health.
+- Prevent gum disease and maintain overall oral health.

-- Monitor their progress and milestones through many changes.
+- Track progress and milestones amidst various dental changes.

-- Establish a positive relationship with the dentist.
+- Foster a positive relationship with the dentist.

-- Empowers kids to take care of their own oral health at home.
+- Encourage children to independently care for their oral health at home.

 Before their check-up, we will review their chart and history to quickly find any problem areas or identify troubling patterns.
 We may take prescribed Xrays or ask about fluoride treatment or sealants for new adult teeth.
 We will speak to your child in a kid-friendly manner to make them feel comfortable and ask them about how they feel about their teeth and mouth and if they have anything they’d like to ask or share.

-Often under-appreciated, gums support your child’s teeth and frame their smile.
-Good gum health is essential when the permanent teeth are coming in and children are just as susceptible to inflammatory gum diseases as adults.
-We will take special care examining the soft tissues of their mouth and give them age-appropriate advice for flossing and gum care at home.
+The importance of healthy gums is often overlooked, as they provide crucial support for your child’s teeth and enhance their smile.
+Maintaining good gum health becomes particularly vital when permanent teeth start to emerge, as children are equally susceptible to inflammatory gum diseases as adults.
+During our examinations, we will give special attention to the soft tissues in their mouth and provide age-appropriate guidance on flossing and gum care practices they can follow at home.